-31. This section updates and provides an overview of housing delivery within Gedling Borough since 2011.
-As the Housing Delivery Test result for 2021 is based on the three year period 1 April 2018 to 31 March 2021 the information provided in this section includes data up to 31 March 2022, unless indicated otherwise.
+29. This section updates and provides an overview of housing delivery within Gedling Borough since 2011.
+The Housing Delivery Test result for 2022 published in December 2023 is based on the three year period 1 April 2019 to 31 March 2022.
+The information provided in this section includes data up to 31 March 2023, unless indicated otherwise.